 of this family name include: Plumm, Plumme, Plum, Plume, Ploom, Ploum, Ploume and many more.

 Early Notables of the Plumme family (pre 1700)

 Distinguished members of the family include Reverend Doctor Thomas Plume, B.A., D.D.
 (1630-1704), an English churchman and philanthropist, founder the Plume School, in Maldon, Essex

 .
 William Plumbe, B.A. was rector of the church of St. Michael, Aughton, Lancashire

 in 1769.
-"In 1718, Thomas Hesketh joined in the sale of the hall...
-Another 85 words (6 lines of text) are included under the topic Early Plumme Notables in all our PDF Extended History products and printed products wherever possible.
+"In 1718, Thomas Hesketh joined in the sale of the hall and demesne of Aughton and all other their lands in Uplitherland and Aughton to John Plumbe of...
+Another 68 words (5 lines of text) are included under the topic Early Plumme Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Plumme family to the New World and Oceana

 Some of the first settlers of this family name or some of its variants were: John Plum, who came to Massachusetts in 1635; Thomas Plum, a servant sent to Barbados in 1660; Peter Plum, who arrived in Virginia in 1666; Mary Plum, who came to Virginia in 1669.